 Use this list if you're looking for some new jungle movies that are rated R. Between Netflix, Hulu and other services there are thousands of great jungle movies rated R, so get out there and start watching.You could always share this on Twitter, Facebook, Tumblr and more to see what your social network would rank number one.
 (10 items)

 The Ghost and the Darkness is a 1996 historical adventure film starring Val Kilmer and Michael Douglas set in Africa at the end of the 19th century.
 It was directed by Stephen Hopkins and the screenplay was written by William Goldman.
-The film tells a fictionalised account about the two lions that attacked and killed workers at Tsavo, Kenya during the building of the Uganda-Mombasa Railway in East Africa in 1898.
-Despite receiving a mixed critical response, the film won an Academy Award for Sound Editing. ...more
+The film tells a fictionalised account about the two lions that pounced workers at Tsavo, Kenya during the building of the Uganda-Mombasa Railway in East Africa in 1898.
+Despite receiving a mixed critical response, the film won an Academy Award for Sound Editing. ...more on Wikipedia

 Actors: Val Kilmer, Michael Douglas, Emily Mortimer, Tom Wilkinson, Om Puri, + more